The pandemic continues to cause unprecedented disruption across industries worldwide.

 Breakup by Region:

-The global steam trap market was worth around US$ 3.7 Billion in 2019.
+The global steam trap market reached a value of US$ 3.8 Billion in 2020.

-According to the estimates by IMARC Group, the global steam trap market will exhibit moderate growth during the next five years.
+According to the estimates by IMARC Group, the global steam trap market is expected to grow at a CAGR of 4.4% during 2021-2026.

 The increasing automation in the oil and gas industry, coupled with the growing number of offshore and onshore exploratory activities, is currently driving the global steam trap market.